getodk/aggregate/README.md

 ### Import

-1. On the welcome screen, click `Import Project`, navigate to your aggregate folder, and select the `build.gradle` file
+1. On the welcome screen, click `Import Project`, navigate to your aggregate folder, and select the `build.gradle` file.
+If you are setting up IntelliJ for the first time and you try to run the `Import Project` wizard directly, you may get an error message **Invalid Gradle JDK configuration found**, follow the instructions provided [here](https://stackoverflow.com/questions/32654016/invalid-jdk-configuration-found-while-importing-project-via-gradle#answer-36616990).

 1. Make sure you check `Use auto-import` option in the `Import Project from Gradle` dialog